laitanawe/nextflow-intermediate/_episodes/01-getting-started-with-nextflow.md

 > > You should see output similar to the text shown below:
 > >
 > > ~~~
-> > N E X T F L O W  ~  version 20.10.0
+> > N E X T F L O W  ~  version 22.10.1
-> > Launching `wc.nf` [fervent_babbage] - revision: c54a707593
+> > Launching `wc.nf` [trusting_noether] DSL2 - revision: 7db69c20af
 > > executor >  local (1)
-> > [21/b259be] process > NUM_LINES (1) [100%] 1 of 1 ✔
+> > [e0/9f2212] process > NUM_LINES (1) [100%] 1 of 1 ✔
-> >
+> > ref1.fa
-> >  ref1_1.fq.gz 58708
+> > Number of lines: 2852
 > > ~~~
 > > {: .output}
 > >
 > > 1.
 The first line shows the Nextflow version number.
 > > 1.
-The second line shows the run name `fervent_babbage` (adjective and scientist name) and revision id `c54a707593`.
+The second line shows the run name `trusting_noether` (adjective and scientist name) and revision id `c54a707593`.
 > > 1.
 The third line tells you the process has been executed locally (`executor >  local`).
 > > 1.
-The next line shows the process id `21/b259be`, process name, number of cpus, percentage task completion, and how many instances of the process have been run.
+The next line shows the process id `e0/9f2212`, process name, number of cpus, percentage task completion, and how many instances of the process have been run.
 > > 1.
 The final line is the output of the `view` operator.
 > {: .solution}
 {: .challenge}

 > ## Process identification
-> The hexadecimal numbers, like 61/1f3ef4, identify the unique process execution.
+> The hexadecimal numbers, like e0/9f2212, identify the unique process execution.
 > These numbers are also the prefix of the directories where each process is executed.
 > You can inspect the files produced by changing to the directory `$PWD/work` and
 > using these numbers to find the process-specific execution path.
 We will learn how exactly
-> nextflow using *work* directory to execute processes in the following sections.
+> nextflow uses the *work* directory to execute processes in later sections.
 {: .callout}